mage2tv/magento-cache-clean/readme.md

-# Magento 2 Cache Clean
+# Magento 2 Cache Clean MOVED!

 Since release 1.1.0, this package has moved to `mage-os/magento-cache-clean`.